sairaawahid/Employee-Attrition-Predictor-for-HR-Analytics/README.md

 # Employee Attrition Predictor
-*Data-driven HR analytics enhanced with Organizational-Psychology insights*

----

-## Overview
+## Project Overview
-“Why do our employees leave?” – This Streamlit web-app gives HR professionals a clear, interpretable answer.
+“Why do our employees leave?”
+This Streamlit web-app gives HR professionals a clear, interpretable answer.
 Upload a **single record** or an entire **CSV file** and the model will:

 * Predict the probability an employee will quit (`Attrition Yes/No`)